All Episodes

 It's going to happen.

-so that's why it's so grim.
+So that's why it's so grim.

 A year ago they started.

-We're going to see bacteriological changes quickly.
+We're going to see bacteriological changes here quickly.

 Oh, you know what's interesting?

-You should mention that, because another news story that popped up a couple of days ago on Reuters was, our government has suddenly cut loose with about $250 million, a quarter billion dollars, to establish 12 Well, I worked with those guys, and most of them are virologists.
+You should mention that because another news story that popped up a couple of days ago on Reuters was our government has suddenly cut loose with about $250 million, a quarter billion dollars, to establish 12 early warning centers for new disease around the world, Major.

 Unfortunately, viruses get most of the money these days.